codacy/docs/docs/related-tools/local-analysis/client-side-tools.md

 Codacy supports client-side tools in two ways:

--   **Standalone tools**

-    Codacy provides auxiliary converters that parse the output of third-party tools and convert to a format that you then upload to Codacy using the API.
+-   **Standalone tools:** Codacy provides auxiliary converters that parse the output of third-party tools and convert to a format that you then upload to Codacy.
 You must download, configure, and run the third-party tools yourself.

     You can't configure these tools on the Codacy UI, since you manage their configuration locally.

--   **Containerized tools**

-    Codacy provides a Docker image for the tools, and you run the images using the [Codacy Analysis CLI](running-local-analysis.md).
+-   **Containerized tools:** Codacy provides a Docker image for the tools, and you run the images using the [Codacy Analysis CLI](running-local-analysis.md).

     The Codacy Analysis CLI automatically fetches the code pattern settings that you define on the Codacy UI and applies them when running these tools.